A recipe for Chai ya Tangawizi (Kenyan Ginger Tea)! This comforting tea is lightly simmered with ginger, milk, and warming spices.

-- 2 cups water
+- 2 cups (470 milliliters) water

 - 1 cinnamon stick

-- 6 cardamom pods crushed
+- 4 green cardamom pods crushed

-- 6 cloves crushed
+- 4 cloves crushed

-- 1/2 cup granulated sugar
+- 1/4 cup (50 grams) granulated sugar

 - 2 cups (470 milliliters) milk

-- Reduce heat to low and add the tea, ginger, cinnamon, cardamom, cloves, and sugar.
-Simmer for 3 minutes.
+- Reduce heat to medium low and add the tea leaves, ginger, cinnamon, cardamom, cloves, and sugar.

 - Stir in the milk and continue to simmer for another 2 minutes.
-Pour through a fine mesh sieve and serve hot.